MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.225-23.md

 [*Contracting Officer to list applicable excepted materials or indicate “none”.*]

-(4) The Contracting Officer may add other construction material to the list in paragraph (b)(3) of this clause if the Government determines that -
+(4) The Contracting Officer may add other construction material to the list in paragraph (b)(3) of this clause if the Government determines that—

 (i) The cost of domestic construction material would be unreasonable;